ULPOWER UL260i Aero Engine

 This has resulted in the UL260 and UL350 family of engines.
 Designed as a four cylinder, air cooled, direct drive, multipoint injected and FADEC equipped low RPM engine.
 To this day several aircraft manufacturers have included this engine in their designs.
 One could say that the designers have succeeded in their goals.

 In 2014 we saw the introduction of a new range of six cylinder model from this company.
-It is based on the same construction principles as such they have continued their novel design philosophy into higher powered engines.
+It is based on the same construction principles and as such they have continued their novel design philosophy into higher powered engines.

 ULpower engines are built around proven technology.
-Multi point electronic fuel injection is used to replace the inefficient carburetors of earlier times resulting in lower fuel consumption, no more carburettor ice with redundant variable timing dual ignition.
+Multi point electronic fuel injection is used to replace the inefficient carburetors of earlier times resulting in lower fuel consumption, no more carburettor ice with redundant variable timing and dual ignition.
 The propeller is direct driven reducing weight even more.

 This has resulted in an Aero engine with an excellent power to weight ratio suitable for use in ultra light, LSA and other small to medium sized experimental homebuilt aircraft.
 If you are looking for a modern, non complex (Rotax), light weight, fuel efficient engine then this is the one!